-It is difficult to even imagine a house in the modern world that does not have a refrigerator, but that was a reality as recently as 200 years ago.
-In those times, refrigerators were primitive at best, and incredibly rare to own.
-People had to use other methods of food preservation before the 1800s because refrigerator units simply did not exist.
+It isn’t easy to even imagine a house in the modern world with no refrigerator, but that was a reality as recently as 200 years ago.
+In those times, refrigerators were primitive and incredibly rare to own.
+People had to use other methods of food preservation before the 1800s because refrigerator units did not exist.

 Before the invention of the modern-day refrigerator, people still needed to preserve food for later consumption.
-How did they do this?
+So how did they do this?

 Drying, Salting, and Fermentation

 Egyptians would cool water by filling earthen jars and placing them on the roofs of their homes, exposing it overnight to the cold air.
-Mesopotamian civilizations would harvest ice and store it in ice houses as early as 1780 B.C.
+Mesopotamian civilizations would harvest and store ice in ice houses as early as 1780 B.C.

-Some writings suggest that ancient Chinese, Greek, Roman, and Hebrew civilizations buried snow and ice in storage pits, much like storage cellars, and covered it with a variety of insulators including straw and sawdust.
-They would then take the snow or ice that they needed in order to preserve food or cool drinks.
+Some writings suggest that ancient Chinese, Greek, Roman, and Hebrew civilizations buried snow and ice in storage pits, much like storage cellars, and covered it with various insulators, including straw and sawdust.
+They would then take the snow or ice they needed to preserve food or cool drinks.

 The First “Refrigerator”